The ColorPerfect Help System

 AutoColor

 This scroll control will take you through a sequence of possible color balances for the image.
 These possibilities are secondarily derived from the nature of the scene and the scene lighting.
 For a calibrated image, a good color balance is very often achieved at some point in the scrolling range, but in unusual cases this automatic approach may not work well.
-Note that the Ring around is another tool for color balancing.
+Note that gray click and the Ring around are other good tools for color balancing.
 Also be aware that an image first has to be in calibration before it can be properly color balanced.

 FilmType